The Post-impact Evolution of the X-ray Emitting Gas in SNR 1987A Viewed by XMM-Newton: Discussion

 With the spectral analysis, we have also constrained the abundances of {various} metal species, including N, O, Ne, Mg, Si, S, and Fe, as shown in {the} left panels of Figure \ref{fig:abund}.
 We note that the metal abundances, {which} are tied between two plasma components in our spectral fitting, should be taken as the (weighted) average values.
 We also calculated the abundance ratios with respect to Ne (Ne abundances are best constrained among all species), {as shown in the} right panels of Figure \ref{fig:abund}.
 In order to investigate their variations during the period, we derived the mean abundances and abundance ratios, and performed $\chi^2$ analysis based on these mean values (shown in Figure \ref{fig:abund}).
-We note that for a p-value of 0.002 ($\sim3\sigma$ level), the critical reduced chi-square {is given as} $\chi^{2}_{\rm \nu,c}\approx2.67$ for 11 degrees of freedom.
-Thus the $\chi^2$ analysis {indicates} that the {abundances} of N, O, Ne, and Mg, as well as the Fe/Ne ratio, have significantly changed in the last decade.
-The variations of N, O, Ne, and Mg abundances follow a similar track, which stayed at their mean values till around 10500 days, and then started to decrease recently.
-This is well fitted with the recent decline of the low-temperature plasma normalization after $\sim10500$ days.
-Therefore, the changes of the metal abundances could be naturally explained {with} the different chemical compositions {for} two plasma components.
-In our spectral fitting, the abundances of N, O, Ne, and Mg are determined mainly by their emission lines lying in 0.5--2\,keV energy band, which were dominated by the low-temperature component at the beginning.
-Since the recent decline of ${\rm Norm_{LT}}$, the high-temperature plasma started to contribute a significant part of the emission even in the soft band, and thus the abundances became more representative of the high-temperature plasma.
-In that case, our results {indicates} that the low-temperature plasma have enhanced metal abundances {as compared to} the high-temperature plasma, especially for N, O, Ne, and Mg.
-We note that in a recent paper, \citet{2020ApJ...899...21B} studied the metal abundances of SNR 1987A based on Chandra HETG data (taken in 2011--2018) and found no significant variations during the period.
+We note that for a p-value of 0.002 ($\sim3\sigma$ level), the critical reduced chi-square {is given as} $\chi^{2}_{\rm \nu,c}\approx2.67$ for 11 degrees of freedom. {Thus the $\chi^2$ analysis {indicates} that the {abundances} of N, O, Ne, Mg, and Fe, as well as the N/Ne and Fe/Ne ratio, have significantly changed in the last decade.} The variations of N, O, Ne, and Mg abundances follow a similar track, which stayed at their mean values till around 10500 days, and then started to decrease recently.
+This is well fitted with the recent decline of the low-temperature plasma normalization after $\sim10500$ days. {The increasing Fe abundance conforms to the increasing high-temperature plasma normalization.
+As for the abundance ratios, N/Ne has been decreasing while Fe/Ne been increasing during the time, consistent with the variation of single abundances.} {Therefore, the overall changes of the single metal abundances and their ratios could be naturally explained {with} the different chemical compositions {for} two plasma components.} In our spectral fitting, the abundances of N, O, Ne, and Mg are determined mainly by their emission lines lying in 0.5--2\,keV energy band, which were dominated by the low-temperature component at the beginning.
+Since the recent decline of ${\rm Norm_{LT}}$, the high-temperature plasma started to contribute a significant part of the emission even in the soft band, and thus the abundances became more representative of the high-temperature plasma. {In that case, our results {indicate} that the low-temperature plasma has enhanced metal abundances {as compared to} the high-temperature plasma, especially for N, O, Ne, and Mg, while the high-temperature plasma may be more abundant in Fe.
+We will further discuss the possible origin of metal differences in Section \ref{sec:origin}.
+It is also possible that the increasing Fe abundance and the Fe/Ne ratio result from the recent emergence of Fe-rich ejecta.
+However, this needs to be further examined, and we leave the discussions in Section \ref{sec:Fe_K_origin}.} {At last, }we note that in a recent paper, \citet{2020ApJ...899...21B} studied the metal abundances of SNR 1987A based on Chandra HETG data (taken in 2011--2018) and found no significant variations during the period.
 However, the spectra they adopted were limited in 0.5--3 keV, thus the hot component might not be well constrained.
 Specifically, they obtained a temperature of 1.2-1.6 keV for the hot plasma, while our results and many other works suggested $\sim2.5$ keV.
-We further discuss the possible origin of metal differences in Section \ref{sec:origin}.